Dlimaun/apiblueprint-file-ref/README.md

 ## Prepare
 Create your blueprint.
-Whenever you want to include another file, use `"$ref <filename>".
+Whenever you want to include another file, use `"$ref <filename>"`.
 The **linked files** can *link* other files.
-Be careful of ciclic links.
+Be careful of cyclic links.

 ## Run
 This command will create a single file.